Eric-Conn/r_e_Coding_Ai/README.md

-This will be a collaborative project betwen r and e.
+This will be a collaborative project between r and e.

 Probably something to do with ai. maybe transformers?